nipy/PySurfer/doc/intro.rst

 PySurfer is a Python library and application for visualizing brain imaging data.
 It is specifically useful for plotting data on a three-dimensional mesh representing the cortical surface of the brain.
-If you have functional MRI, magnetoencephalography, or anatomical measurements from cortex, PySurfer can help you turn them into beautiful and reproducible graphics.
+If you have functional MRI, magnetoencephalography (MEG), or anatomical measurements from cortex, PySurfer can help you turn them into beautiful and reproducible graphics.

 PySurfer uses an explicit model of cortical geometry to generate highly-accurate images of neuroimaging data.
 This is preferable to other